 In addition, Ms. Cruz has extensive experience providing regulatory advice to broker-dealers and investment advisers, including regarding compliance with various aspects of the Dodd-Frank Act, with a particular focus on the Volcker Rule.
 She also advises on a range of issues relating to U.S. Investment Advisers Act, the U.S. Investment Company Act, and the rules and regulations of FINRA.

-Ms. Cruz was selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business 2015 and Chambers USA: America’s Leading Lawyers for Business 2014.
+Ms. Cruz was selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business 2015 and Chambers USA: America’s Leading Lawyers for Business 2014 and 2015.

 J.D., New York University School of Law, 1995